 Scaling is one of the most important things that a startup can undertake.
 It needs to be done at the right time; if not, the process will fail.
 Here are some tips for scaling your startup:

 Automation helps you to expand your business activities and still save many resources.
 Some ideas on what you can automate:

 - Chatbots.
-Various types of NLP-chatbots can be useful in various types of business.
-They can help to automate your customer support, teach them how to use your product, book tickets, or even products’ suggestions for your customers.
+Various types of NLP chatbots can be useful in various types of businesses.
+They can help to automate your customer support, teach them how to use your product, book tickets, or even make product or service suggestions for your customers.